astropy/astroquery/docs/simbad/simbad.rst

 The SIMBAD database is largely used and had to limit the rate of incoming queries.
-If you spam the server with more that ~5-10 queries per second you will be blacklisted for a week.
+If you spam the server with more that ~5-10 queries per second you will be blacklisted for an hour.
 If it happens to you, you can use the section about :ref:`vectorized queries <vectorqueries>` below.
 You can pass `~astroquery.simbad.SimbadClass.query_region` a vector of coordinates or `~astroquery.simbad.SimbadClass.query_objects` a list of object names, and SIMBAD will treat this submission as a single query.
-To get out of the blacklist, send an `email to the Simbad database <cds-questions@unistra.fr?Subject=Simbad>`__.

 Different ways to access Simbad
 -------------------------------